Overview

 If you're caring for someone with Alzheimer's, you can help them cope by being there to listen.
 Reassure the person that life can still be enjoyed, provide support, and do your best to help the person retain dignity and self-respect.

 A calm and stable home environment can help reduce behavior problems.
-New situations, noise, large groups of people, being rushed or pressed to remember, or being asked to do complex tasks can cause anxiety.
-As a person with Alzheimer's becomes upset, the ability to think clearly declines even more.
+New situations, noise and large groups of people can cause anxiety.
+Being rushed or pressed to remember, or being asked to do complex tasks also may make someone with dementia anxious.
+When someone with Alzheimer's becomes upset, it's even harder to think clearly.

 Caring for the caregiver